mapaction/mapactionpy_controller/README.md

 **DataNameClause** is an abstract class.
 Callers are unlikely to need to directly access this class or any concrete examples.
 Concrete examples are DataNameFreeTextClause and DataNameLookupClause.
 When the `.validate(data_name_str)` method is called on a DataNameConvention object, it will call `.validate(clause_str)` in each individual DataNameClause obj.

 **DataNameResult** represents the _result_ of a specific data name test and is returned by `DataNameConvention.validate()`.
 The `.is_valid` property indicates whether or not all of the clauses validate.
-DataNameResult is a (namedtuple)[https://docs.python.org/2.7/library/collections.html#collections.namedtuple].
+DataNameResult is a [namedtuple](https://docs.python.org/2.7/library/collections.html#collections.namedtuple).

- The results for individual clauses can be access via the `.clause(clause_name)` method.
-If the clause did not validate then `None` will be returned.
-Else a dictionary of supplementary information about that clause value will be returned.
+The values for individual clauses can be directly accessed using dotted property notation (eg  via members such as  `dnr.datatheme.Description` or `dnr.source.Organisation`.
+If whether or not the clause validated is returned by the `.is_valid` property (eg . `dnr.datatheme.is_valid`).

 Example code:
 ```